Big Texas Road Trip Part the Second...? Texas Farms Wind, Oil, and Cotton

-My dad was born in Oklahoma and raised there by his grandparents.
-So that meant many of my summer vacations were spent driving thence from Michigan with all four of us kids stuffed in a station wagon, stopping only once ever to spend the night in a roadside motel.
-On one of these jaunts, a field of cotton caught my eye, and I wanted to stop and investigate.
+My dad was born in Oklahoma.
+So that meant many of my summer vacations were spent driving thence from Michigan with all four of us kids stuffed in a station wagon, stopping only once ever to spend the night in a motel.
+On one of these trips, a field of cotton caught my eye.
+I wanted to investigate.

 "Get in the car," Dad yelled.
 Then he muttered under his breath, "Cotton-picking kids."
 Mom giggled.
-Later I understood the racial slur inferred.
+Later I understood the racial slur implied.

-And here it was again.
+And here, in the wilds of North Texas, I saw it again.
 I was a kid again.

 "Cotton!"
-I yelled when I saw the fields - the same way I do every time we see cows.
+I yelled when I saw the fields - just like I do with cows.

 "Where??"
 Mazzy yelled, too, and pulled over immediately.

-Back on the road, I took pictures of big Texas sky, processing plants, any signs of civilisation.
-It's a life out here that much of America can't fathom.
-Mazzy and I would like to spend a couple of days as tourists in Childress, maybe get our hair did at the Big Texas Hair Salon (it was closed on Sunday, of course.)
+Back on the road, I took pictures of big Texas sky, processing plants, any signs of civilization.
+It's a life out here that much of America can't fathom, just like Bill Moyers said.
+Mazzy and I would like to spend a couple of days touring Childress, maybe get our hair did at the Big Texas Hair Salon (it was closed on Sunday, of course.)